-Hepatitis C Virus (HCV) is the most common chronic blood borne infection in the United States (CDC, 2004).
-Approximately 1.8 percent of the United States' population has been infected with HCV, according to NHANES III (1988-94).
-This amounts to 3.9 million people, 2.7 million of whom are chronically infected.
+Hepatitis C virus (HCV) infection is the most common chronic bloodborne infection in the United States; approximately 3.2 million persons are chronically infected.
+Although HCV is not efficiently transmitted sexually, persons at risk for infection through injection drug use might seek care in STD treatment facilities, HIV counseling and testing facilities, correctional facilities, drug treatment facilities, and other public health settings where STD and HIV prevention and control services are available.
 The actual numbers may be higher as the estimates do not include homeless, institutionalized, or incarcerated populations.
 Such populations may not be as likely to seek out or receive medical care and hence, may not be diagnosed.

 Sixty to 70% of persons newly infected with HCV typically are usually asymptomatic or have a mild clinical illness.
 HCV RNA can be detected in blood within 1-3 weeks after exposure.
 The average time from exposure to antibody to HCV (anti-HCV) seroconversion is 8-9 weeks, and anti-HCV can be detected in >97% of persons by 6 months after exposure.
 Chronic HCV infection develops in 70%-85% of HCV-infected persons; 60%-70% of chronically infected persons have evidence of active liver disease.
 The majority of infected persons might not be aware of their infection because they are not clinically ill.
 However, infected persons serve as a source of transmission to others and are at risk for chronic liver disease or other HCV-related chronic diseases decades after infection.

 HCV is most efficiently transmitted through large or repeated percutaneous exposure to infected blood (e.g., through transfusion of blood from unscreened donors or through use of injecting drugs).
 Although much less frequent, occupational, perinatal, and sexual exposures also can result in transmission of HCV.